 The core boxes are constructed in such a way that the ventilation cross sections (core box vents) cover 3 to 5% of the core box surface.
 The core boxes can be laid out as a closed or open system.
 In a closed system, residual catalyst and scavenging air are collected in the core box itself and then fed to the exhausting plant.
 In an open system, the excess catalyst escapes from the core box and is extracted by an air curtain which prevents it from flowing into the surrounding air and is fed to the disposal equipment.

-A high-performance machine for constant 24-hour operation for cold or hot corehardening processes and a shooting volume of 10 to 150 liters, with single or multiple shooting head, is shown in Figure 3.
+A high-performance machine for constant 24-hour operation for cold or hot corehardening processes and a shooting volume of 10 to 150 liters, with single or multiple shooting head, is shown in Fig. 3.
 This machine is suitable for handling up to 6-piece tools and has an automatic tool changing mechanism.
 Progressive centralized lubrication and an operator guidance system with automatic error diagnosis complete this design.
-A fully automated core production cell is shown in Figure 4.
+A fully automated core production cell is shown in Fig. 4.

 In these plants, which are mainly used for cold resin molding, the preparation of the mold material is carried out by putting quartz sand and a catalyst into the beginning of the mixing trough.
 After mixing the two components, the binder is added.
 At the end of the mixing trough, the finished mold material can be taken out directly and filled into the molding tool.
 The exact addition of the individual liquid components is carried out by dosing equipment.